AliHasan-786/App-User-Segmentation/README.md

 - User Status (Installed/Uninstalled)

 ## Preprocessing
+- Data normalization using MinMaxScaler for clustering
+- Handling missing values and outliers, if any
-Data is read using Pandas.
-Basic statistical analysis is performed to understand average screen time and spending.
-No complex preprocessing is required.
+- Data is read and visualized to understand basic statistics like average, highest, and lowest screen time and spendings.
 ## Model Training and Evaluation
-- K-means clustering is used for user segmentation.
-- Segments are identified based on screen time, spending, ratings, and other features.
-- No traditional model training is involved, but clusters are evaluated based on their characteristics.
+- K-means clustering is used to segment users into groups based on their behavior.
+- The number of clusters is determined, and segments are labeled for clarity.
+- Model evaluation involves analyzing cluster characteristics to ensure meaningful segmentation.
 ## Usage
 - Load the dataset using Pandas.
 - Perform exploratory data analysis to understand user behavior.